Overview

 Risk factors for Crohn's disease may include:

 • Age.
-Crohn's disease can occur at any age, but you're likely to develop the condition when you're young.
+Crohn's disease can happen at any age, but it's more common to develop the condition when you're young.
 Most people who develop Crohn's disease are diagnosed before they're around 30 years old.

 • Ethnicity.
-Although Crohn's disease can affect any ethnic group, whites have the highest risk, especially people of Eastern European (Ashkenazi) Jewish descent.
+Although Crohn's disease can affect any ethnic group, white people have the highest risk, especially people of Eastern European (Ashkenazi) Jewish descent.
 However, the incidence of Crohn's disease is increasing among Black people who live in North America and the United Kingdom.
-Crohn's disease is also being increasingly seen in the Middle Eastern population and among migrants to the United States.
+Crohn's disease also is being increasingly seen in the Middle Eastern population and among migrants to the United States.

 Complications